jistok/greenplum-cdc/README.md

   $ createlang plpythonu maxwell
   $ psql maxwell -f ./cdc_plpgsql_functions.sql
   ```
-* Start the periodic load into Greenplum:
+* In a terminal (or tab), start the periodic load into Greenplum:
   ```
   while true
   do